jreyesr/websockets_tests/README.md

 1. Type the server's IP address on the client's first input box.
 Press the "Connect" button and hope that it connects...
 1. Type either "GET\_TIME" or "GREET\_ME" on the client's second input box.
 Press the "Send" button.
 1. The server console should log the request.
 The client should display the server response below the input box.

+## test4

+This example uses two different WebSockets, one for control (client sends commands to server) and one for data (server pushes data to client).
+This emulates a data acquisition system which allows the user to see the live data and simultaneously control the acquisition.

+1. Run `python server.py` on the console.
+1. Open `client.html` on a web browser _on another device!_.
+1. Type the server's IP address on the client's first input box.
+Press the "Connect" button and hope that it connects...
+1. Type either "STOP" or "START" on the client's second input box to pause and restart the data collection, respectively.
+Press the "Send" button to submit the command.
+1. When you send "START", the text box will start filling with server mock data (from a fake "sensor").
+When you send "STOP", the text box will stop filling.
+1. The server console should log any commands that it received.